Learn

 What is Domain Rating (DR)?

 Domain Rating (DR) is a metric developed by Ahrefs that scores the strength of a website's backlink profile on a scale from 0 to 100.
+It estimates how strong a domain's link profile is compared to every other site in Ahrefs' index - currently one of the largest backlink databases in the SEO industry.

 How is DR calculated?